Confessions of a Detail Freak

 it can achieve.
 I am only aware of a handful of scratchboard artists here in the UK and I am, currently, one of only four UK members of the USA based International Society of Scratchboard Artists (ISSA).

-The scratchboards I use are made up of a hard masonite board, with an underlayer of white clay, finished with a layer of black India ink.
-The images are created from scratches, stipples and marks made with a sharp scalpel type blade, or abrasive tools, which removes the black ink to reveal the white underlayer of clay.
+The boards themselves are made up of a hard masonite, with an underlayer of white clay, finished with a layer of black India ink.
+The images are created from scratches, stipples and marks made with a sharp scalpel type blade, or abrasive tools, to remove the black ink, revealing the white underlayer of clay.
 Boards can be left dramatically black and white or coloured, afterwards, with watercolour or inks.

 It takes many, many hours to produce an image and for detail freaks, like me, it is very therapeutic and perfect art-form.
 All you need is a board, a blade and patience.
 What can be achieved with a knife blade is phenomenal.

-If you would like to learn about this fascinating art form for yourself then come to a Scratchboard workshop with me in Kent - just contact me for more details or you have any questions on pricing, commissions etc., I am always happy to tell you more and spread the word about this wonderful medium.
+If you would like to learn about this fascinating art form for yourself then contact me about Scratchboard workshops - groups or 121's - or you have any questions on pricing, commissions etc., I am always happy to tell you more and spread the word about this wonderful medium.

 Scratchboard is a fascinating, therapeutic and rewarding art form, that is not very well known in the UK.